Center-for-Grading-Reform/Center-for-Grading-Reform.github.io/pages/grading-conference/submission-information-draft.md

 : Paper or workshop is focused on instruction, including classroom innovations and lessons learned.
 Abstracts should describe the practice and implementation, recommendations, assessment results, and reflections of the instructor.

 Research
-: This category includes research studies that are quantitative or qualitative in nature, literature reviews, and critical theory research.
+: This category includes research studies that are quantitative or qualitative in nature, literature reviews, and explorations of theories related to alternative grading.
 : *Quantitative or qualitative studies* describe the motivation and background, purpose, relevant prior work, theoretical framework(s), methods, results, and implications.<br/>
 *Literature reviews* describe the motivation, methods, and findings.
 These include both scoping reviews and meta-analyses.<br/>
 *Theoretical explorations* investigate elements of alternative grading in relation to one or more theoretical frameworks.